-Acoustic recordings are saved as .wav files.
+Acoustic recordings and full-spectrum ultrasonic recordings are saved as .wav files.
 This is an uncompressed audio format that is widely supported across many kinds of audio playback and analysis software.

-We refer to this kind of audio recording as full-spectrum to distinguish it from more limited and specialized forms of recorded audio data that are sometimes used when recording ultrasound.
-Full-spectrum recordings record audio of all frequencies up to half the sample rate.
+Unlike zero-crossing files, full-spectrum recordings record audio of all frequencies up to half the sample rate.
 Most commonplace audio files, like music or voice recordings, are full-spectrum files.
 If you open a full-spectrum file in Kaleidoscope Pro or another spectrogram viewer, you can see all components of the audio file across the frequency spectrum.